weegrom/polaris-icons/.github/ISSUE_TEMPLATE/submit-a-new-icon.md

 ---
 name: Submit a new icon
 about: For adding new icons to Polaris Icons
-title: "[Submission] Icon name"
+title: '[Submission] Icon name'
 labels: New
 assignees: ''
 ---

 <!--
   Please follow this template to submit a new icon.
-First check Abstract or https://polaris-icons.shopifycloud.com to see if the icon you need already exists.
+First check Abstract or https://polaris-icons.shopify.com to see if the icon you need already exists.

   Any questions? https://vault.shopify.com/Polaris-icon-creation-guidelines